shahroztariq/DeepfakeSoK/README.md

 ### Acknowledgements

-Our source code is modified and adapted on these great repositories and paper:
+Our source code is modified and adapted on these great repositories and papers:

 -  Rossler *et al.*: FaceForensics++: Learning to Detect Manipulated Facial Images
 -  CapsuleForensics: Capsule-Forensics: Using Capsule Networks to Detect Forged Images and Videos